This post contains affiliate links. Read the full disclosure here.

 • A few dollars (if you want to mail a postcard at the post office)

-If you want to do this, you usually just have to have your luggage out in the hallway with the appropriate luggage tag (they will leave them in your room) by about 10 p.m. the night before.
+If you want to do this, you usually just have to have your luggage out in the hallway with the appropriate luggage tag (they will leave the tags in your room) by about 10 p.m. the night before.

 • If you are packing up before dinner, leave out your pajamas.